MJRidder/cherry-leaves-mildew-detection/README.md

 ## Dataset Content

-- The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
-We then created a fictitious user story where predictive analytics can be applied in a real project in the workplace.
+- The dataset is sourced from [Kaggle](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves/) and contains 4208 images of cherry leaves images.
+The images are split into two classes: healthy leaves and leaves that contain Mildew, a generally white powdery substance which can be found on the leaves.
+This type of fungal disease can affect many plant species, which makes this project valuable across the agricultural sector.

+Overall the images are of a good quality and have normal (RGB) colors.
+The dataset was collected to train a machine learning model which could be used to predict whether the leaf on the image is healthy or would contain the powdery mildew.

+The cherry plantation crop is one of the finest products in their portfolio, and the company is concerned about supplying the market with a compromised quality product.

 - The dataset contains +4 thousand images taken from the client's crop fields.
 The images show healthy cherry leaves and cherry leaves that have powdery mildew, a fungal disease that affects many plant species.
-The cherry plantation crop is one of the finest products in their portfolio, and the company is concerned about supplying the market with a compromised quality product.

 ## Business Requirements

 The cherry plantation crop from Farmy & Foods is facing a challenge where their cherry plantations have been presenting powdery mildew.
 Currently, the process is manual verification if a given cherry tree contains powdery mildew.
 An employee spends around 30 minutes in each tree, taking a few samples of tree leaves and verifying visually if the leaf tree is healthy or has powdery mildew.
 If there is powdery mildew, the employee applies a specific compound to kill the fungus.
 The time spent applying this compound is 1 minute.
 The company has thousands of cherry trees located on multiple farms across the country.
 As a result, this manual process is not scalable due to the time spent in the manual process inspection.